Of Course Paris Hilton’s Dogs Live in a Two-Story Mansion

 The furniture—which appears to have leather upholstery—includes couches and day beds, but there are also bean bags and plush dog beds for the pets, should they wish to go the more traditional route for their sleeping arrangements.
 Black crown molding and a matching black chandelier add luxe finishing touches.

-According to Us Magazine, the home is300 square feet
+According to Us Magazine, the home is

 , and was decorated by Faye Resnick.